cwel-team/cwel/Cwel/Docs/Layout/Grid.doc.md

 | XS - S      | 8px          | 8px          |
 | M - L       | 12px         | 16px         |

+---

+## Recipes and Modifiers

+For a list of grid modifiers and what the grid can do, including sample code, visit the [demo page](/playground/sandbox/grid).

+---

 ## Terminology